Changes to the CAP Refund Programme

 • Registration from the NCNZ.

-• A confirmed offer of employment in a direct patient-facing role, such as in hospitals, aged care, GP practices or mental health and addictions.
+• commencement of employment in a direct patient-facing role in an approved organisation, such as aged care, GP practices or community health.

 • Required work visa to work in New Zealand.